e-conomic/hiring-assignments/machinelearningteam/receipt-cropping/README.md

   - What should the next steps be if we want to get it in production

 ## Data
 The data consists of a zip file containing 133 images and labels.
-The data can be downloaded here
+The data can be found in this folder in the file `cropping_data.zip`

 The labels are in the file ‘cropped_coords.csv’ with the following format: